Alaska

 • In response to an infectious disease investigation, public health emergency, infectious disease outbreak, or act of bioterrorism; or

-• By a physician or physician assistant practicing telemedicine under AS 08.64.364;
+• by a physician or physician assistant practicing telemedicine under AS 08.64.364;

 SOURCE: AK Admin.
 Code, Title 12, Sec.
 40.967.
-(Accessed Jun.
-2023).
+(Accessed Nov.
+2024).

 Nursing

-• the APRN is licensed by the board;
+• the APRN is licensed by the board; and

 For a telehealth encounter, an APRN must complete and document